Charles E. Wyman

-Charles E. Wyman, is a Ford Motor Company Chair and a Distinguished Professor & Endowed Chair in Chemical & Environmental Engineering at University of California, Riverside.
+Charles E. Wyman, is a Ford Motor Company chair and a distinguished professor and endowed chair in chemical and environmental engineering at University of California, Riverside.
 Wyman was also the Paul E. and Joan H. Queneau Distinguished Professor in Environmental Engineering Design at the Thayer School of Engineering at Dartmouth College, Prior to joining UC Riverside.
-He is the co-founder and former Chief Development Officer and Chair of the Scientific Advisory Board of Mascoma Corporation.
-He is one of the researchers responsible for the development of the Bioenergy, Biomass & Biofuel.
+He is the co-founder and former chief development officer and chair of the scientific advisory board of Mascoma Corporation.
+He is one of the researchers responsible for the development of the bioenergy, biomass and biofuel.
 He is an authoritative figure in the broad area of ethanol.
 He has made significant seminal contributions in the specific areas of pretreatment, enzymatic hydrolysis, and dehydration of cellulosic biomass to reactive intermediates for biological or catalytic conversion into fuels and chemicals.
 Wyman has over 200 journal papers, 25 books chapters (with several second and third editions), and has given numerous (over 300) national and international talks, 30 technical reports and about more than 20 patents.

 Education

-Charles got his bachelor's degree in Chemical Engineering from University of Massachusetts, USA in 1967.
-Wyman graduated with both master's and PhD in Chemical Engineering from Princeton University in 1971.
+Charles got his bachelor's degree in chemical engineering from University of Massachusetts, US, in 1967.
+Wyman graduated with both master's and PhD in lllChemical lllEngineering from Princeton University in 1971.
 Focusing towards start up he even later did his MBA from University of Denver in 1988.